themirrazz/hostblock/README.md

 ## Social Away
 Blocks popular social media and chatting apps, including YouTube.
 Also blocks sending messages via the "Chat" feature in Google Docs, Sheets, and Slides.

+## Unleaded
+Blocks ads an trackers, including ones not blocked by uBlock Origin by default.